-Results are made available through the AptiLab Hub (full instructions are provided).
-For some schemes (or parts of a scheme), alternative reporting mechanisms may be provided, the details of which will be emailed to Participants prior to their receipt of the samples.
+Results are made available through the Aptilab Hub (full instructions are provided).
+For some schemes (or parts of a scheme), alternative reporting mechanisms may be provided, the details of which will be emailed to participants prior to their receipt of the samples.

 It is recommended that all results and calculations be thoroughly verified before reporting.
-It is the Participant's responsibility to ensure the adequacy of the results submitted.
+It is the participant's responsibility to ensure the adequacy of the results submitted.
 Results should be reported clearly, in the requested format and unit.
 Once results have been submitted and received, they cannot be amended, and no changes can be made after the report has been issued.
-Results may be rounded up or down for the purposes of reporting and may therefore differ from the Participant's original reported result (percentage totals may not add up to exactly 100%).
+Results may be rounded up or down for the purposes of reporting and may therefore differ from to the participant's original reported result (percentage totals may not add up to exactly 100%).

 In general, zero results should not be reported; results should be reported depending on the detection limit of the method used, for example, <10.
-Zero results and truncated results, such as < or >, cannot be included in the data analysis and therefore cannot be allocated a numerical performance score.
+Zero results and truncated results, such as < or > cannot be included in the data analysis and therefore cannot be allocated a numerical performance score.
 There are a small number of parameters, where it may, exceptionally, be appropriate to report a result of zero, depending on the measurement scale being used.
+When the result of an analysis is not a direct concentration, associated values are used instead.
+For example, for the analysis of antibiotic residues, a value of "1" would correspond to a negative result (not detected), and a value of "100" would correspond to a positive result (detected).